-Some common issues encountered while upgrading:
+Some common issues while upgrading...

-Cannot proceed with upgrade because license has expired

-If your license has expired and was not renewed and reapplied before upgrading you will receive errors during the upgrade process.
-See upgrading beyond current license period for information on how to resolve this problem.

-Unable to proceed with upgrade because of a conflict with anti virus
+- Can't proceed with upgrade because license has expired If your license has expired and was not renewed and reapplied before upgrading you will receive errors during the upgrade process.
+See upgrading beyond current license period for information on how to resolve this problem. - Can't proceed with upgrade because of a conflict with anti virus